 They also determined that, despite continuing arguments that allege a causal relationship between immigration and crime, data showed immigrants were less likely to be offenders than native-born Americans.

 The report comes at a time of severe polarization in the United States about the status of immigrants.
-Politicians like House Speaker Paul Ryan (R-Wis.) and Senate Majority Leader Mitch McConnell (R-Ky.) support Trump's immigration policy and plan to build a border wall with Mexico.
+Politicians like former House Speaker Paul Ryan (R-Wis.) and Senate Majority Leader Mitch McConnell (R-Ky.) support Trump's immigration policy and plan to build a border wall with Mexico.

 "The interpretation of our results gives us pause when considering the current cultural ethos in the United States," the authors wrote.
 "The variety of legislation at the state level aimed at immigrants, legal or not, is underscored by popular sentiments about how current immigration is detrimental to the U.S. economically and socially.
 But at least when it comes to crime — and in fact, on many other counts addressed in the literature — there is no evidence at a metropolitan level of these severe impacts."